“But I rejoiced in the Lord greatly that now at last your care for me has flourished again; though you surely did care, but you lacked opportunity.”

 Behind great missionary projects is a frame of mind.

 Thought precedes action.
 All spiritual action is based on an attitude.
 The attitude of love is the basis of the dissemination of the gospel.
 It is a concern for people in other parts of the world.
 God wants us to love the agents who bring the gospel (“How beautiful are the feet of them who preach the gospel”).
-God wants us to have a personal interest in missionaries of our local church sent to uttermost parts of the world.
+God wants us to have a personal interest in missionaries of our local church, sent to the uttermost part of the world.

 Do you seek opportunities to support agents of the gospel?
 Do you reluctantly give to the cause of Christ?
 Do you have an attitude of supporting missionaries whenever you can?